nidaismailshah/nidaismailshah.github.io/_posts/2015-02-07-BulletOfGlass.markdown

 tag: 2
 ---

+For life wouldn't be a life anymore,

 Without an owner, to lend all your beliefs to,

-For life wouldn't be a life anymore,

-And with a blasphemic purpose of life,
+And with a blasphemous purpose of life,

 I propose the downfall of all my creation